peter-bread/homebrew-gamon/README.md

 # Homebrew Gamon

-This is a Homebrew tap for installing Gamon, a GitHub Account Manager.
+This is a Homebrew tap for installing [Gamon](https://github.com/peter-bread/gamon), a GitHub Account Manager.

+Click the link above for more information!

 ## Installation